 The Process of Getting a Dental Crown

-The procedure of getting a dental crown usually requires two visits to complete the entire process, although some clinics offer a specialized service to manufacture the tooth on site.
-Otherwise, the initial visit involves preparing the tooth to receive the dental crown.
-This usually means some filing of the tooth to make sure the dental crown can fit over the remaining tooth structure.
-In cases of extreme damage of the original tooth, or if the roots are damaged to the point that they can’t support the dental crown, a root canal may need to be performed first.
+The procedure of getting a dental crown usually requires one or two visits to complete the entire process, depending on the dental office location.
+This usually involves some tooth filing to ensure the dental crown can fit over the remaining tooth structure.
+In cases of extreme damage to the original tooth, or if the roots are damaged to the point that they can’t support the dental crown, a root canal may need to be performed first.

-Then the dentist will take either a physical impression, or a digital image to determine who to fabricate the replacement dental crown so that it fits properly in the space and accommodates your bite properly.
-If the impression has to be sent to an off-sight lab, a temporary dental crown covers the prepared tooth until the final crown is installed.
-Once the final dental crown is made, you will return for the second visit, at which time the temporary dental crown is removed and the permanent dental crown is installed using a special dental cement.
+Then the dentist will take either a physical impression or a digital image to determine who to fabricate the replacement dental crown so that it fits properly in the space and accommodates your bite properly.
+If the impression has to be sent to an off-sight lab, a temporary dental crown covers the prepared tooth until the permanent crown is placed.

-You may also hear the term “onlays” or “3/4 crowns”.
-These are variations from traditional dental crowns that involve covering less of the natural tooth.
-As you might expect, these variations cover less of the underlying tooth, and are used only in special circumstances.
+You may also hear the term “on-lays” or “3/4 crowns”.
+These variations from traditional dental crowns involve covering less of the natural tooth.
+As you might expect, these variations cover less of the underlying tooth and are used only in exceptional circumstances.

-- Alter your flossing techniques to slide floss through and out the side, rather than lifting the floss up between the teeth.
-This can dislodge the temporary dental crown
+- Alter your flossing techniques.
+Slide floss through and out the side, rather than lifting the floss up between the teeth, which can dislodge the temporary dental crown

 What Types of Dental Crowns Are Available?

 Porcelain-Fused-to-Metal Dental Crowns: Porcelain-fused-to-metal dental crowns are often used for the most visible teeth, such as the front teeth.
-These dental crowns are usually undetectable with the porcelain outer appearance and they can be matched to look very much like your original teeth.
+These dental crowns are usually undetectable with the porcelain outer appearance and match your original teeth.

-All Ceramic or All Porcelain Dental Crowns: While not as strong as porcelain-fused-to-metal, all porcelain dental crowns or all ceramic dental crowns are the most realistic, especially for the front teeth.
-Still, many people prefer all ceramic dental crowns or porcelain dental crowns because they are the most bio-compatible material, and it is unlikely to cause any adverse reactions in the patient.
+All-Ceramic or All Porcelain Dental Crowns: While not as strong as porcelain-fused-to-metal, all-porcelain dental crowns or all-ceramic dental crowns are the most realistic, especially for the front teeth.
+Still, many people prefer all-ceramic dental crowns or porcelain dental crowns because they are the most bio-compatible material.
+In addition, it is unlikely to cause any adverse reactions in the patient.

 Zirconia: This makes a good base for porcelain dental crowns because it bonds well and strengthens the dental crown.
 This material has been used for years in dental restoration.
-It is still a metal, so if someone is acutely reactive to metals, they may want to be tested for reactivity first.
-It creates an excellent cosmetic result.
+It is still metal, so if someone is acutely reactive to metals, they may want to be tested for reactivity first.
+However, it creates an excellent cosmetic result.

 How Much Do Crowns Cost, and How Much Can I Save with Beyond Borders Dental?

-You may also have questions about the quality of the work done in Palomas, considering the huge savings that can be enjoyed.
-Be sure to review our section “What About the Quality?” page.
-According to an extensive survey, it explains that 90% of people getting dental work from dentists in Mexico were satisfied finding their treatment either “good” or “excellent”.
-You will also learn some important information about the inconsistencies of dental care in the US.
-Made in America is not always what we might think.
+You may also have questions about the quality of dental care in Mexico due to the price disparity; be sure to visit our “What About the Quality?” page.
+According to an extensive survey, it explains that 90% of people getting dental work from dentists in Mexico were satisfied finding their treatment either “good” or “excellent.”
+You will also learn important information about the inconsistencies of dental care in the U.S.

 Problems that Can Arise with Dental Crowns

 In most cases, dental crowns are well accepted by the body and cause few problems.
 While there may be sensitivity in the beginning, this usually resides quickly.
-If you have a continuing issue of sensitivity, you could consider one of many special toothpastes developed for tooth sensitivity.
+If you have a continuing sensitivity issue, you could consider one of many special kinds of toothpaste developed for tooth sensitivity.
 If your bite does not feel right, there may need to be some adjustment to the height of the crown.
 This is easily adjusted and not uncommon.

-In very rare cases, there can be an allergic reaction to the materials in the dental crown, or the cement that is used.
-However, extensive research has been used to develop materials that are bio-compatible, and it is highly unlikely that you will have such a reaction.
+There can be an allergic reaction to the dental crown materials or the cement used in sporadic cases.
+However, extensive research has been used to develop biocompatible materials, and it is improbable that you will have such a reaction.
 Our dentists guarantee their work for up to four years, but please contact us later if you encounter any problems.